zyxela/YTDownloader/README.md

 # TODO
-use mobile ffmpeg to convert mp4 to mp3
+Use mobile ffmpeg to convert mp4 to mp3

-handling exceptions
+Handling exceptions

 # YTDownloader
 An android app which use python libs